esccode/esccode.github.io/_posts/2023-04-02-cyber-thread-landscape.md

 ### Protect against Shadow IT

+#### Drivers of Shadow IT

+- Understaffed IT departments
+- Perception that IT is too slow or restrictive
+- Easy SaaS solutions

+#### Shadow IT Risks

+- Data loss
+- Unpatched vulnerabilities
+- Lack of security compliance

+#### Fundamental Control

-IT asset inventory(run nmap scan), make sure users known correct IT processes, implement and enforce strong security policies, security monitoring(SIEM), network access control(NAC), cloud access security broker(CASB)
+- IT asset inventory(run nmap scan),
+- Make sure users known correct IT processes,
+- Implement and enforce strong security policies

+#### Technology Controls

+- Security monitoring(SIEM)
+- Network access control(NAC)
+- Cloud access security broker(CASB)

 ### Protect against Supply Chain Attacks and Third-Party Risks

-- Build TPRM(Third-party suppliers and vendors):
+#### Build TPRM(Third-party suppliers and vendors)

-  - inventory third-party suppliers and vendors,
+- Inventory third-party suppliers and vendors,
-  - Determine which suppliers and vendors are business a.itical,
+- Determine which suppliers and vendors are business critical,
 - Identify all third parties who have access to your data systems,
 - Assign risk ratings to each of these third parties,
 - Identify alternatives to critical suppliers and implements security controls.

-- Security Controls for Third-Party Access:
+#### Security Controls for Third-Party Access

-  - Follow the least privilege principle,
+- Follow the least privilege principle
-  - Require third parties to use MFA,
+- Require third parties to use MFA
-  - Monitor third parties' activities when they access your systems,
+- Monitor third parties' activities when they access your systems
-  - Revoke third-party access immediately when no longer needed,
+- Revoke third-party access immediately when no longer needed
 - Verify that third parties have strong security controls in place

-- Steps to Reduce Software Supply Chain Risks
+#### Steps to Reduce Software Supply Chain Risks

-  - Conduct Software Code Inventories or Audits:
+1. Conduct Software Code Inventories or Audits
-    - Work with developers to create a software bill of materials (SBOM),
+   - Work with developers to create a software bill of materials (SBOM)
-    - More information about SBOMs: [SBOM link](https://ntia.gov/sbom),
+   - More information about SBOMs: [SBOM link](https://ntia.gov/sbom)
-    - Some companies can analyze developers' code to generate SBOMs,
+   - Some companies can analyze developers' code to generate SBOMs
+2. SBOMs and Secure Development Standard

-    - Review the results of the SBOMs with your developers,
+   - Review the results of the SBOMs with your developers
    - Confirm open-source software is still needed and updated,
    - Consider implementing a secure development standard

 ## Reference